 Brompton Funds Limited was formed pursuant to the Business Corporations Act (Ontario) by articles of incorporation dated May 17, 2011.
 Brompton Funds Limited performs management and administrative services for the Company pursuant to the Management Agreement.
 Its head office is at Suite 2930, Bay Wellington Tower, Brookfield Place, 181 Bay Street, Toronto, Ontario M5J 2T3.
 Its telephone number is (416) 642-6000, its e-mail address is info@bromptongroup.com and its website is www.bromptongroup.com.
-The Manager was organized for the purpose of managing and administering closed-end investments including the Company and is a member of the Brompton group of companies, a provider of investment management and portfolio advisory services to TSX-listed investment funds since 2002, with total assets under management of approximately \$2.2 billion as of November 30, 2014.
-The Manager currently manages 4 split share funds with combined assets of over \$900 million.
-The Manager is registered with the Ontario Securities Commission as a portfolio manager, investment fund manager, commodity trading manager and exempt market dealer and is also registered as an investment fund manager in Quebec and Newfoundland and Labrador.
+The Manager is registered with the Ontario Securities Commission as a portfolio manager, investment fund manager, commodity trading manager and exempt market dealer and is also registered as an investment fund manager in Québec and Newfoundland and Labrador.
+The Manager was organized for the purpose of managing and administering closed-end investments including the Company and is a member of the Brompton group of companies, a provider of investment management and portfolio advisory services to TSX-listed closed-end funds and exchange-traded funds since 2002, with total assets under management of approximately \$2.0 billion as of March 25, 2021.

+The Manager currently manages six split share corporations with combined assets of over \$1.5 billion, including four split share corporations that have been in existence for over 10 years.